-The computer power supply unit (PSU) is one of the biggest pieces of hardware that directly affects user performance.
-An adequate power supply is a must for systems to run seamlessly, and many problems occur if the power supply unit fails to provide sufficient voltage levels.
+The power supply is a very essential thing for a computer.
+An adequate power supply is a must for systems to run seamlessly, and many problems occur if the power supply unit fails to provide sufficient voltage levels based on the power consumption.
 For many problems, checking the power supply can bring out the solutions very easily.
+But how to test the power supply?
 In this article, we’re going to discuss how to test the computer power supply with multiple methods.

 How to Test Computer Power Supply

-Testing disk speed, power supply, or other units of a PC is great for clearing out issues and make room for improvements.
-There are two basic methods to check if the computer power supply is working correctly.
+Testing hdd disk speed, power supply, power cord, or other units of a PC is great for clearing out issues and make room for improvements.

-- Check if PSU turns on or not (with a paper clip)
+- Check if PSU turns on or not by performing the Jumper test (with a paper clip)

-- Check the individual pins (with a testing unit like multimeter)
+- Check the individual pins (check PSU health with a testing unit like a multimeter)

 At this point, the fan should rotate.
 If it doesn’t, then most likely your power supply unit is dead.
 If it rotates, we can proceed to the next step.

-In this article, we’ve briefly discussed some easy ways on how to test the computer power supply.
-Damaged power supply units can cause great deals of further damage to your computer if ignored.
-So, it is best to check if this is working correctly at the first sign of trouble so that you can identify the problem, minimize the damage, and the cost to fix them.
+To conclude, checking a power supply doesn’t take blood, sweat, and tears.
+Just simply follow the ways that we have mentioned in this article.
+After using it for a long time or if you have experienced any unusual behavior then it is best to check if this is working correctly at the first sign of trouble so that you can identify the problem, minimize the damage, and the cost to fix them.